dns2012/career.probolinggo.dev-backend/README.md

 ## Who am I ?
 > A few words to describe it :
-* `CRM / CMS`, this repo act as backend service to provide content management system
+* `CMS`, this repo act as backend service to provide content management system
 * `RESTFUL API`, the output it must be json to serve Front-end live

 ## System Requirements